8 Best Golf Simulators Under $5000 – 2026 Reviews & Buying Guide

 But would you be willing to spend 3 figures on what are considered “bottom-of-the-barrel” simulators?
 Would you spend $1000-$4000 on better setups?
 How close to $5000 are you willing to go?

-Another thing to consider is whether the cost of a simulator is slightly above $5000.
-In many cases, it’s worth it to go a couple hundred bucks over your budget if it means getting a really nice sim.
+Another thing to consider is that in many cases, it’s worth it to go a couple hundred bucks over your budget if it means getting a really nice sim.

 Generally speaking, the less you spend, the less you’ll usually get, both in terms of equipment and software.
 You’ll get farther away from a realistic golf simulator experience.